kartikeytewari/image_search/README.md

 # Image Search

-- A open-source search engine for images using vector database
+- A search engine for images using weaviate

+## Steps to run the project